flxw/flxw.github.io/_pages/cv.md

 I studied IT-Systems Engineering at the Hasso-Plattner-Institute (HPI) in Potsdam, Germany.
 After brief stints in consulting and product management, I am back in software engineering.
-Currently, I work as a Software Engineer at Celonis.
+Currently, I work as a Software Engineer at Celonis, and in my free time I spend a lot of time with Rust.
 You can also find me on <a href="https://de.linkedin.com/in/felix-wolff" data-network="LinkedIn" data-proofer-ignore>LinkedIn.</a>

 Here is a short version of my CV, peppered with keywords on technologies I used and duties I carried out during that time.